 Medicare Advantage Disenrollment Period - A set time each year when members in a Medicare Advantage plan can cancel their plan enrollment and switch to Original Medicare.
 The Medicare Advantage Disenrollment Period is from January 1 until February 14, 2018.
+Employer group members may have different disenrollment periods and rules.

 Medicare Advantage (MA) Plan - Sometimes called Medicare Part C. A plan offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
 A Medicare Advantage Plan can be an HMO, PPO, a Private Fee-for-Service (PFFS) plan, or a Medicare Medical Savings Account (MSA) plan.
 When you are enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan, and are not paid for under Original Medicare.
 In most cases, Medicare Advantage Plans also offer Medicare Part D (prescription drug coverage).

 These plans are called Medicare Advantage Plans with Prescription Drug Coverage.
 Everyone who has Medicare Part A and Part B is eligible to join any Medicare health plan that is offered in their area, except people with End-Stage Renal Disease (unless certain exceptions apply).